-You might also use breakout teams and assign one or more primary perspectives.
-Optimally, determine the most important perspective of causes and develop it as a large group before breaking out.
-Then assign the less important perspectives to sub-teams or work offline for additional development.
+You might also use breakout teams and assign one or more primary causes.
+Optimally, determine the most pertinent types of causes as a large group before breaking out.
+Then assign different causes or perspectives to sub-teams, or work offline for additional development.

 - During a break, lunchtime, or evening, create an illustration of your diagram.
 Provide your workshop participants with full narrative definitions for each of the perspectives used in your fishbone diagram.

-- Depending on time constraints, lead your root cause analysis activity either by beginning with the most important perspective, taking all of the causes within a perspective, or perhaps grab the easiest to manage, the “low-hanging” fruit.
-Determine clear and simple questions in advance to lead root causeanalysis and know what you intend to do with the results.
+- Depending on time constraints, lead your root cause analysis activity either by beginning with the most important perspective, taking the likely causes within a perspective, or perhaps grab the easiest to manage, the “low-hanging” fruit.
+Determine clear and simple questions in advance to lead root cause analysis and know what you intend to do with the results.
 Understand the type of documentation required to satisfy your deliverables.
 For example, if you are leading up to a RASI (ie, roles and responsibilities) chart, then articulate the next steps or activities that need to be assigned.

 Building a fishbone diagram generates consensus around the assumptions.
 Once your participants understand the question, agree on the cause and effect behind the potential answers.
 You will find it is much easier to build consensus around priorities and next steps.
-Carefully identify WHO does WHAT by WHEN to design for change.
+Carefully identify WHO does WHAT by WHEN to design your next steps.

 Changing Perspectives for Root-Cause Analysis